FrederickGentile/Micro-PRIAD/README.md

 ### Files formating
 The `ARGS.txt` file contains the same informations that you would need to define in Julia if you chose the execution option 2 or 3.
 It contains the folowing arguments and formated like in the `ex_ARGS.txt` files located in each folder in `$MINI_PRIAD_HOME/Tests` :
 ```
-- fidelity: It is a reel number bounded by 0 and 1, 0 excluded that represent the output fidelity to the reality.
+- fidelity: It is a reel number bounded by 0 and 1, 0 excluded that represent the output fidelity to the reality (for each increment of 0.0001 in the fidelity, the BlackBox does 1 more MC trial).
 - seed: It is a integer number that represent the random seed used for Monte-Carlos trials.
 - instance: It is an integer that can take the values [1, 2, 3] to represent an instance number or any other integer to represent the home made instance that you can modify in the file `$MINI_PRIAD_HOME/src/Param.jl`.
 This argument control the type of electrical network used in the balckbox but does not chhange the number of constaint and does not affet the input length.
 - loggingTime: It is an argument that if specified to "false" does not do anything but if specified to a path, will create a timeLog file where each line of the .txt file represent the execution time of an iteration.
 - continueEval: It is a function that you can redefine in Julia that would replace the basic function implemented in Mini-PRIAD that always return true, this function is a function that takes is called often in the blackbox at different fidelity.
 It give to continueEval function intermediate value of the objective function and the constraint with the associated fidelity, this function then chose to interupte the blackbox iteration or let it continue.
 In the ARGS.txt file the path to the .jl file contaning the Julia function and the name of the Julia function need to be specified.
+-
 ```
 All the argument have a default value, so you can choose to initialize only the arguments that you want the other argument(s) will take their default value.